Domitor/Intwenty.DataClient/README.md

 Intwenty.DataClient is a laser fast database client library with a limited set of functions for object relational mapping and generating JSON directly from SQL query results.

 ## Implementation
 Instead of extending the IDbConnection Intwenty.DataClient wraps around other libraries that implements IDbConnection and IDbCommand.
-It can be seen as a generic abstraction layer that allows users to switch database without much concern of sql flavour.
+It works as a generic abstraction layer that allows users to switch database without much concern of sql flavour.
 For all methods that return data the DataReader of the underlying library is used internally.

 ### Included libraries
 * MySqlConnector